 Regardless of the lack of MMO detail, in the Infinite Dendrogram manga and books, the protagonist was given more of a personality, and his motivations were made more clear.
 Ray used his gameplay knowledge to create strategies to overcome difficult obstacles, not just cookie-cutter shonen-character willpower that never gives up.

-The anime waited until Episode 5 to explain that Ray and Nemesis can communicate telepathically (he likes calling her a goth loli).
+The anime waited until Episode 5 to explain that Ray and Nemesis can communicate telepathically.
 Even in the books, Ray preferred speaking verbally, but in the anime, most of these side conversations are never articulated.

 Instead, we get the oft-repeated hamfisted line “that leaves a bad taste in my mouth” that will probably become as annoying as “because that’s what Killing Bites is.”
 If this were the Dr. STONE anime, Ray would find everything 10 billion percent distasteful.

-So far, the character with the most personality has been Ray’s brother Shu Sterling and his overbearing bear puns, so it was “beary disappointing” when Shu left the party early on.
+So far, the character with the most personality has been Ray’s brother Shu Sterling and his overbearing bear puns, so it was “beary disappointing” when Shu left the party early on only to reappear near the end.
 Even Rook the “pimp” is given more character, although Babylon was simplified and turned into walking fan service.

 Yes, Babylon is supposed to be sexually appealing as a Succubus.
 However, the central joke surrounding her character is that she does not understand the concept of sexuality due to the video game world’s age restrictions censuring overt sexual content.